-The Astronaut's Son was just named a Finalist for the Foreword Reviews 2018 INDIES Book of the Year Awards.
+The Astronaut's Son finalist for INDIES Book of the Year

 Founded in 1998, Foreword Magazine, Inc. is the only media company completely devoted to independent publishing.
 Publishers of a Folio: award-winning bimonthly print review journal, special interest products, and daily online content feeds, Foreword exclusively covers university and independent (non “Big 5”) publishers, the books they publish, and their authors.
 Foreword is based in Traverse City, Michigan, with staff based worldwide.